tldr-pages/tldr/pages/linux/systool.md

 # systool

 > View system device information by bus, classes.
-It's a part of `sysfs` package.
+This command is part of the `sysfs` package.
 > More information: <https://github.com/linux-ras/sysfsutils>.

 - List all attributes of devices of a bus (eg. `pci`, `usb`).
 View all buses using `ls /sys/bus`: